ewdowiak/Sicilian_Translator/README.md

 This repository uses [MXNet Gluon NLP](https://gluon-nlp.mxnet.io/examples/machine_translation/gnmt.html) to create a machine translator for the Sicilian language.

 We are still assembling a dataset for the project.
-In the meantime, we trained a simple model on some of [Arthur Dieli](http://www.dieli.net/)'s translations of Giuseppe Pitrè's (1875) [Sicilian Folk Tales](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani).
+In the meantime, we trained a simple model on some of [Arthur Dieli](http://www.dieli.net/)'s translations of Giuseppe Pitrè's (1875) [_Sicilian Folk Tales_](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani).
 The dataset was not large, so the resulting translator is not very useful, but it works (a little):

 ```
 >>> top_trans('Once upon a time , there was a peasant who had a goat .')